University of Auckland: Notable faculty

-Until his death in 2009, the longest serving staff member was Emeritus Professor of Prehistory, Roger Curtis Green, BA BSc (New Mexico), PhD (Harv.), FRSNZ, MANAS.
-He had been on the staff 1961–66 and from 1973 onwards.
+Until his death in 2009, the longest serving staff member was emeritus professor of Prehistory, Roger Curtis Green, BA BSc (New Mexico), PhD (Harv.), FRSNZ, MANAS.
+He had been on the staff from 1961 to 1966, and from 1973 onwards.
 The longest serving, non-'retired' staff member is Bernard Brown, ONZM, LLB (Hons) (Leeds), LLM (Sing.).
-He has been a full-time senior lecturer in the faculty of law 1962-65 and 1969 onwards.
+He has been a full-time senior lecturer in the faculty of law 1962 – 65 and 1969 onwards.
 William Phillips, the influential economist largely famed for his Phillips curve, taught at the university from 1969 until his death in 1975.
 The programming language R, widely used by statisticians and data scientists, was developed at the university by Robert Gentleman and Ross Ihaka in the 1990s.

+In 2025 the university reported that 292 of its researchers appeared in the Stanford/Elsevier list of the world's top two per cent of scientists, and that five current academics were named in Clarivate's Highly Cited Researchers list for that year: Andrew Allan, Virginia Braun, Edward Gane, Kevin Trenberth and Ziyun Wang.
+Its Research Excellence Medal for 2025 went to Caroline Foster, Melinda Webber, and Paul Donaldson with colleagues at the Molecular Vision Research Cluster.

 According to the Association of University Staff of New Zealand (AUS) in 2007, New Zealand universities, including the University of Auckland, had been taking a more litigious approach to managing their staff in recent years and engaged lawyers and employment advocates to handle even minor matters.
 The University of Auckland "paid out more than $780,000 in 2006 to settle problems it listed as including personal grievances and disputes".
 For example, Paul Buchanan, a popular, world-renowned lecturer on international relations and security, was summarily dismissed in 2007 because a student to whom he sent an email complained that she found his comments about her performance in his class to be offensive.
 He was later reinstated, but this was just a formality and he never returned to lecturing.
 As the AUS would not financially support a case for full reinstatement, Buchanan accepted the formal reinstatement and a nominal monetary payout as a settlement of his appeal to the Employment Court.